Not a member?

 Girls of 64

-The next outing for the Girls of 64 will be held at the Olive Garden on Wednesday, April 17th starting at 11:30 Please RSVP with Susan Ullrich at 712-574-4641 no later than Monday April 15th.
+The next outing for the Girls of 64 will be held at The Don'$ Sports Bar & Grill (formerly Clyde's near the Explorers baseball stadium) on Wednesday, October 16th starting at 11:30 Please RSVP with Susan Ullrich at 712-574-4641 no later than Monday October 14th.

 Class Coffee Hour